Belle Meade Plantation: Interior

 The 14 ft high central Entrance Hall runs the full length of the house from west to east, following the prevailing wind direction for natural cooling.
 The walls display thoroughbred horse paintings by 19th-century painters Edward Troye, Harry Hall, Henry Stull, Herbert Kittredge, and Henri De Lattre that depict some of the most famous horses.
-On the north end of the hall, double parlors feature poplar wood, Tennessee's state tree.
+On the north end of the hall, double parlors feature wood of the tulip poplar, Tennessee's state tree.
 The library and dining rooms are found to the south.
 These rooms feature portraits of the Harding family and chandeliers that were once lit with methane gas.

 The central hall configuration is found on the second and third floors as well, accessed by the winding cantilevered, Second Empire-style staircase carved from cherry.
 The second floor contains two connected bedrooms to the north and a guest bedroom and master bedroom to the south.
 William Hicks Jackson, son-in-law of William Giles Harding, modernized the interior of the house in 1883, adding three full bathrooms, complete with hot and cold running water.
 In 1907, just after being sold, the home was outfitted with an additional bathroom complete with a surrounding needlepoint shower which was believed to help circulation and those suffering from arthritis.
 The third level is known as a Garret and has two single rooms flanking the central hall with 8 ft high ceilings.

 The Mansion also has a cellar, which was uncommon at the time.
 It contained a steam engine and a boiler to power the hot and cold running water for the home.